Roger Federer receives support after urging tennis to unify during the coronavirus crisis - KVIA

 Meanwhile, the WTA chairman and CEO Steve Simon said he was keen to continue discussions with the ATP.

-“I have long stated that we are at our best as a sport when we can work together, and the recent weeks have highlighted that fact,” he said in a statement to Reuters.
+“I have long stated that we are at our best as a sport when we can work together, and the recent weeks have highlighted that fact,” he said in a statement.

-CNN has reached out to both the WTA and ATP but has yet to receive response.

 In addition to the ATP and WTA, tennis is also controlled by the International Tennis Federation and boards of all four grand slams — Wimbledon, the Australian Open, the US Open and the French Open.